Higher education accreditation: Hong Kong

-The Hong Kong Council for Accreditation of Academic and Vocational Qualificati is appointed by the Secretary for Education of Education Bureau as the Accreditation Authority and QR Authority under the Qualifications Framework of Hong Kong (HKQF).
+The Hong Kong Council for Accreditation of Academic and Vocational Qualifications is appointed by the Secretary for Education of Education Bureau as the Accreditation Authority and QR Authority under the Qualifications Framework of Hong Kong (HKQF).

 Assessment is made with reference to local and internationally recognised standards through a process of peer review.
 The HKCAAVQ will issue an accreditation report on the outcome of the accreditation activity.